john-science/python_for_scientists/classes/05_lists_and_lambdas/lecture_05.md

     >>> filter_integers(less_than_10, 999999)
     [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]

-These examples may seem overly simple, but the important idea is that code that is designed to smartly pass around lambda expressions can be shorter and more flexible.
+These examples may seem overly simple, but the important idea is that code that is designed to smartly pass around lambda expressions can be optimally shorter and flexible.

 ### Reduce

-Reduce is somewhat special, it takes a list and creates a single element.
-For instance, if we wanted to sum the integers below 5:
+Reduce is special, in that it takes a list and creates a single element.
+For instance, if we wanted to sum the integers below 1337:

-    >>> reduce(lambda a,d: a + d, range(5), 0)
+    >>> reduce(lambda a,b: a + b, range(1337), 0)
-    10

-Remembering what the `range` function does, the line above could also be written:

-    reduce(lambda a,d: a + d, [0, 1, 2, 3, 4], 0)
+    893116

 We know that the lambda expression above takes two variables and adds them.
 But what two elements are being added?
-Reduce takes a list and a single value, in this case `range(5)` and `0`.
-Each element in `range(5)` is added to the running total that starts with a value of `0`.
+Reduce takes a list and a single value, in this case `range(1337)` and `0`.
+Each element in `range(1337)` is added to the running total that starts with a value of `0`.
 We could use a different starting value:

-    >>> reduce(lambda a,d: a + d, range(5), 2)
+    >>> reduce(lambda a,d: a + d, range(1337), 2)
-    12
+    893118

-Of course, `map`, `reduce`, and `filter` work with more than just numbers:
+Of course, `map`, `filter`, and `reduce` work with more than just numbers:

     >>> words = ['Time', 'is', 'an', 'illusion.', 'Lunchtime', 'doubly', 'so.']
     >>> make_sentence = lambda a,b: a + ' ' + b